17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 As we wrap up our journey through the customs and traditions of Turkey, it’s clear that this country, from Istanbul to Gaziantep, has a rich history and culture unlike anywhere else in the world.

-From the tulip-shaped glasses of tea to the honk of the Turkish flag, Turkey’s traditions reflect its rich heritage.
+From the tulip-shaped glasses of tea to the Turkish flag’s honk, Turkey’s traditions reflect its rich heritage.
 Whether you’re savoring a traditional Turkish breakfast or witnessing the end of Ramadan in a local Turkish café, you’ll be immersed in the warmth and hospitality of Turkish society.

 The great thing about traditions and cultures is that they’re constantly evolving.
 Some die out, and others replace them, but the most important ones always stick around.
 What traditions and customs have you noticed while in Turkey?
 Maybe you’ve got some new ones to add to the list.